-The new temporary flat rate method simplifies home office expense claims for employees who are eligible and choose to use this method for 2020.
+The temporary flat rate method simplifies home office expense claims for employees who are eligible and choose to use this method.

 As an employee, you are eligible for this method if you:

-- worked from home in 2020 due to COVID-19 (if you were not required to work from home but your employer provided you with the choice to work at home because of COVID-19, then CRA will consider you to have worked from home due to COVID-19);
+- worked from home in 2021 due to COVID-19 (if you were not required to work from home but your employer provided you with the choice to work at home because of the pandemic, the CRA will consider you to have worked from home due to COVID-19);

-- worked more than 50% of the time from home for a period of at least four consecutive weeks in 2020 due to the COVID-19 pandemic;
+- worked from home more than 50% of the time for a period of at least four consecutive weeks in 2021 due to the COVID-19 pandemic;

 - are only claiming home office expenses and are not claiming any other employment expenses; and

-- were not reimbursed by your employer for all of your deductible home office expenses.
+- were not reimbursed by your employer for all your deductible home office expenses.

-Under the temporary flat rate method, the home office expense deduction is calculated as $2 per day for each day the eligible employee worked from home in 2020 due to COVID-19, up to a maximum of $400.
-Each eligible individual can use the temporary flat rate method to calculate a deduction for home office expenses, which means that multiple people working from the same home can each make a claim.
+Under the temporary flat rate method, the home office expense deduction is calculated at $2 per day for each day the eligible employee worked from home in 2021 due to COVID-19, up to a maximum of $500 (i.e., 250 work at home days).
+Days off, vacation days, sick leave days, and other leaves or absences don’t count as a workday from home.

 No need to track expenses or obtain Form T2200